polterguy/polterguy.github.io/dashboard/sql-studio/index.md

 The _"Safe mode"_ slider prevents you from selecting more than 200 records from your database in one go.
 If you need to select more records you must turn this slider _off_.
 However, if you return thousands of records with some SQL statement, your server might become unresponsive, and/or you may end up exhausting your server's memory or your client's memory.

 You can save your frequently used SQL statements as _"snippets"_ similarly to how you can save frequently used Hyperlambda in the [Hyperlambda Playground](/dashboard/hyperlambda-playground/) component.
-This allows you to store frequently used SQL snippets for later, creating a library of snippets you can tap into later as you need to execute the same SQL later.
+This allows you to store frequently used SQL snippets for later, creating a library of snippets you can tap into as you need to execute the same SQL again.

 SQL Studio also provides you with autocomplete on both your tables and columns.
-This typically works best of you write SQL statements where your tables are aliased, and you write the alias of your table, followed by a dot (.), for then to trigger autocomplete.
+This typically works best if you write SQL statements where your tables are aliased, and you write the alias of your table, followed by a dot (.), for then to trigger autocomplete.
 To launch autocomplete click FN+CONTROL+SPACE on a Mac, or CTRL+SPACE on Windows.

 In addition, you can import SQL statements from your local development machine by clicking the _"Import"_ button, which will bring up a browse for file dialogue, allowing you to import some SQL file from your local machine into the SQL editor surface of SQL Studio.